fireandlion/onedayonebook/faq.md

 ## How much will books cost?

 We are currently working to identify a printer.
 Once a printer is identified, we will know the price of the books.
 We want to make these books available to as many children throughout South Africa as possible.
 We expect to set prices more than 50% below the average market price.
-Exact prices will be announced on this website in early-mid July.
+Exact prices will be announced on this website in early-mid August.

 ## Who can buy books?